liferay/liferay-mobile-sdk/android/README.md

 finished.

-Since the request is asynchronous, `service.getGroupEntries` returns immediately.
-With a null object, the result will be passed to the callback `onSuccess` method instead.
+Since the request is asynchronous, `service.getGroupEntries` returns immediately with a null object.
+The result will be passed to the callback `onSuccess` method instead.

 #### Batch